QiangAIResearcher/qiangairesearcher.github.io/_pages/about.md

 Hey I'm Qiang, welcome to my homepage!

-I'm a postdoctoral research fellow in machine learning working with [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/).
-I'm now affiliated with the [Web Intelligence Group](http://wi.cs.ucl.ac.uk/), the [Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/), [University College London](https://www.ucl.ac.uk/).
+I'm a Principal Investigator under the Hundred Talents Program at Zhejiang University.
+Before joining Zhejiang University, I was a postdoctoral research fellow in machine learning working with [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/), affiliated with the [Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/) in [University College London (UCL)](https://www.ucl.ac.uk/).
+I studied for the Ph.D. in UCL as well.
+I have been closely collaborating with the [Institute for Medical Engineering & Science](https://imes.mit.edu/), MIT.

-My research interests lie in the area of machine learning and span the entire theory-to-application spectrum from fundamental advances (e.g., Bayesian learning and causality analysis) to practical progress (e.g., text mining, sequential data modeling).
-My research has been applied to text classification, information retrieval, recommender systems, and misinformation detection.
+My research interests lie in the area of machine learning and span the entire theory-to-application spectrum from fundamental advances (e.g., Bayesian inference and meta learning) to practical progress (e.g., text mining, sequential data modeling).
+My research has been applied to text classification, knowledge graphs, information retrieval, recommender systems, and misinformation detection.
+Recently, I am mainly focusing on AI applications to scientific discovery.

 ## Latest News
+* 29.09.2021 - Two research papers accepted by NeurIPS 2021.
 * 15.01.2021 - One first-author research paper accepted by WWW 2021.
 * 26.09.2020 - One first co-author research paper accepted by NeurIPS 2020.
 * 30.07.2020 - Invited to give a talk on Self-Attentive Hawkes Processes at Yahoo Research, Verizon Media.